TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 3) Reputation

 The easiest thing you can do is search for the program online.
 Does the program have any reviews, a good website, or a Facebook page?
 Email.
-Ask the organization to provide you with more details regarding what is included, what to expect, and if they can put you in direct contact with former students to ask them questions.
+Ask the organization for more details regarding what is included, what to expect, and whether they can put you in direct contact with former students to ask them questions.

 Another underutilized resource is asking your archaeology professors about the field school.
 Networking is essential in academia, so your professors likely know their colleagues working in the same region or have heard stories at the very least.
 They can give you recommendations or tell you where and what to avoid.